 AG (Administrative Gateway)This term refers to the L&S Administrative Gateway, this specific KnowledgeBase website.

 AOFAdvanced Opportunity Fellowship.
 For Graduate students only.
 This fellowship is awarded to highly qualified underrepresented students.
 To be considered for AOF funding, prospective students must be new to the Graduate School and be admissible to a graduate program at the University of Wisconsin-Madison.
 For further information: https://grad.wisc.edu/diversity/oeid/

 The L&S Academic Planning Council, or APC, advises the Dean on planning, program, and fiscal matters, and thus plays an important role in College governance activities.
 The Dean chairs the Council's weekly meetings, where topics that affect the whole college (and often, the rest of the university) are discussed by elected and appointed members.
 Academic and Administrative Deans serve as ex Officio observers to advise the council.
 Agendas are prepared by the Assistant Dean for Academic Planning, in consultation with the Dean and Associate Deans.
-For more information, see the Administrative Gateway document, What is the L&S Academic Planning Council? .
+For more information, see the Administrative Gateway document, L&S Academic Planning Council? .